zbraiterman/soroban-quest/README.md

 - 🌍 **Devcontainers:** OSS technology that lets you spin up highly customized environments effortlessly on GitHub Codespaces and other popular platforms
-- 💻 **Code Anywhere, Instantly:** Connect seamlessly using your local VS Code IDE or directly access your environment from a browser
+- 💻 **Code Anywhere, Instantly:** Connect seamlessly using your local VS Code IDE or directly access your environment from a browser.
-- 🎨 **Customized & Lovingly Crafted:** Jump into a fully blinged out setup, complete with a customized terminal and IDE, tuned for productivity and prettiness
+- 🎨 **Customized & Lovingly Crafted:** Jump into a fully blinged out setup, complete with a customized terminal and IDE, tuned for productivity and prettiness.
-- 🖥️ **Built-in Browser:** Light desktop integration grants access to Firefox in your execution environment which facilitates workflows and web integrations directly from your devcontainer
+- 🖥️ **Built-in Browser:** Light desktop integration grants access to Firefox in your execution environment which facilitates workflows and web integrations directly from your devcontainer.
-- 🧩 **Passkeys:** Seamlessly leverage stellar wallet browser plugins like such as xBull, or create Passkey wallets using the open-source Bitwarden password manager
+- 🧩 **Passkeys:** Seamlessly leverage stellar wallet browser plugins like such as xBull, or create Passkey wallets using the open-source Bitwarden password manager.
-- 🔑 **Secure:** Secure OAuth2 integrations with Github and Discord and VPN and SSH for privacy and security
+- 🔑 **Secure:** Secure OAuth2 integrations with GitHub and Discord and VPN and SSH for privacy and security

 ## 🚦 What's Coming with the Stellaria Expansion? 🚦